 From an insurance standpoint, periodontal maintenance must follow active periodontal treatment, such as scaling and root planing or osseous (bone) surgery.
 In other words, once you have been diagnosed with and treated for periodontal disease, your cleanings are no longer preventive, but rather designed to maintain the results of your periodontal treatment.

-It is important to note that Dr. Wint and Dr. Sathessh work together as a team with your general dentist.
-Once Dr. Wint or Dr. Satheesh establishes that your periodontal disease is under control, they may recommend an alternating schedule for your maintenance cleanings with your general dentist.
+It is important to note that Dr. Wint works together as a team with your general dentist.
+Once Dr. Wint establishes that your periodontal disease is under control, he may recommend an alternating schedule for your maintenance cleanings with your general dentist.
 In some cases, it may be recommended that all maintenance appointments continue with this office, but it is still very important that you continue your regular dental check ups with your general dentist.
-Dr. Wint and Dr. Satheesh are committed to continued communication with your general dentist.
+Dr. Wint is committed to continued communication with your general dentist.

 A dental implant is an artificial tooth root that is surgically placed into the upper or lower jaw to replace a missing tooth root.
 If you have lost a tooth due to an accident, gum disease or decay, the doctor may recommend a tooth implant.
 Implants can help preserve the jawbone, preserve structure of adjacent teeth and help preserve facial contour.